HL7/davinci-pct/input/pagecontent/gfe_coordination_overview.md

     * Retrieve all [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) resources attached to associated Tasks with status of `completed`.
     * Create [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html)s for each incomplete task
     * Create a [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) containing all [GFE Bundle](StructureDefinition-davinci-pct-gfe-bundle.html) and [GFE Missing Bundle](StructureDefinition-davinci-pct-gfe-missing-bundle.html) resources, and return it in the body of the operation
+    * If there is a date in [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) `Task.extension[planned-service-period]`, this date/time is placed into the [GFE Composition](StructureDefinition-davinci-pct-gfe-composition.html)  `Composition.extension[gfeServiceLinkingInfo].extension[plannedPeriodOfService].valuePeriod`
+    * The code in the [GFE Coordination Task](StructureDefinition-davinci-pct-gfe-coordination-task.html) `Task.reasonCode` is placed into the [GFE Composition]( StructureDefinition-davinci-pct-gfe-composition.html) `Composition.extension[requestOriginationType].valueCodeableConcept`

 8. GFE Coordination Requestor provides the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) to the patient directly, or optionally for insured patients, proceeds to the [GFE Submission and AEOB Workflow]( gfe_submission_and_aeob_overview.html) and submits the [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) to the Payer.
 (If a Coordination Platform submits a [GFE Packet](StructureDefinition-davinci-pct-gfe-packet.html) to a payer, it takes on the role of a GFE Submitter acting on behalf of the provider)